-Flight checks for precision approach runways should be more frequent and detailed than other runway types.
+Flight checks for precision approach runways are more frequent and detailed than other runway types.

-Lights should be checked for failures and alignment, while the VASIS should also be checked for correct approach slope, and compatibility with the non-visual aids, if available.
-Moreover, the balance of light intensity, at all intensity settings, should be checked.
+Lights are checked for failures and alignment, while the VASIS are also be checked for correct approach slope, and compatibility with the non-visual aids, if available.
+Moreover, the balance of light intensity, at all intensity settings, needs to be checked.

-During daylight flight checks, an assessment of the markings should also take place.
+During daylight flight checks, an assessment of the markings needs also to take place.

 Flight checks may be arranged to be conducted with the planned calibration flights of the no-visual aids.
-The opportunity should also be taken to identify any confusing or misleading lights in the aerodrome surroundings.
+The opportunity is also be taken to identify any confusing or misleading lights in the aerodrome surroundings.

-Further guidance on how to conduct a flight check and the items that need to be checked during the flight check may be found in ICAO Doc 9137 Part 8 Chapter 5, and Doc 9157 Part 4 Chapter 8.
+Further guidance on how to conduct a flight check and the items that need to be checked during the flight check may be found in Chapter 5 of Part 8 'Airport Operational Services' of ICAO Doc 9137 'Airport Services Manual', and in Chapter 8 of Part 4 'Visual Aids' of ICAO Doc 9157 'Aerodrome Design Manual'.